 - 1 tsp vanilla extract

 - 1 (9-inch) unbaked pie crust

 - Preheat the oven to 350 degrees Fahrenheit.

-- Microwave the entire sweet potato in its skin until it is soft (approximately 10 minutes).
-Pour cold water over the sweet potato and gently remove the skin from off the potato.
+- Microwave the sweet potatoes in their skins until they are soft (approximately 10 minutes).
+Pour cold water over the sweet potatoes and gently remove the skins from off the potatoes.

 - Pour the pie filling into an unbaked pie crust.
 Bake the pie at 350 degrees for one hour.
 (When you insert a knife into the middle of the pie, it should come out clean.)